michael-hll/KendoUICache/README.md

 In order to run this sample code, you need to run in a server, eg your local tomcat, and enter the below address to access the main UI: http://localhost:8080/demo/resources/KendoEhcacheDemo.html

+In the folder UI-snapshots you can find the UI pictures.

 Hope this sample helps you!